Note

 Test the configuration of mailboxes

-This tests the incoming and outgoing email configuration of the selected mailboxes and enables them for email processing.
+This process tests the incoming and outgoing email configuration of the selected mailboxes and enables them for email processing.
 If an error occurs in a mailbox, an alert is shown on the Alerts wall of the mailbox and the profile owner.
 Depending on the nature of the error, customer engagement apps try to process the email again after some time or disable the mailbox for email processing.

 To see alerts for an individual mailbox, open the mailbox, and then under Common, select Alerts.